 Equipment longevity and productivity are among the most effective ways to improve operating margins and costs.
 Preventive maintenance (PM) is the most reliable and accessible way to achieve these goals.
 What is preventive maintenance?
 It is a series of regularly scheduled, recurring steps that help ensure equipment remains at least at a baseline level of good repair, so that standard operating requirements are adhered to and that equipment is generally operating as intended.

-With this understanding of the answer to “What is the definition of preventive maintenance?” we can now explore the practice of preventive maintenance in greater depth, while also examining its benefits.
+With this understanding of the answer to “What is the definition of preventive maintenance?” we can now explore the practice of preventive maintenance in greater depth, while also examining preventive maintenance benefits.
 These include increased productivity, more effective equipment operation, lower overall maintenance costs and more.

 The below strategies and approaches can all play a role in a comprehensive preventive maintenance plan: